WLKR-Financial/reserve-site/src/content/legal/terms.md

 The text of the Site is licensed under a Creative Commons Attribution (CC BY) license.

 ###  Website Code
-You may use the HTML and CSS files on our Site for your website, as long as you use the Celo Brand Kit (the colors, gradients, fonts, etc.).
-The Celo Brand Kit, HTML and/or CSS code allow your website to contribute to the broader Celo community, but your website should reflect your own design and not merely replicate this Site with your logo.
-Use of the Celo Brand Kit, HTML and/or CSS code does not grant you any right to use the trademarks, trade names, service marks, or trade dress of the Celo Foundation or AP Reserve, if applicable.
+You may use the HTML and CSS files on our Site for your website, as long as you use the Candle Brand Kit (the colors, gradients, fonts, etc.).
+The Candle Brand Kit, HTML and/or CSS code allow your website to contribute to the broader Candle community, but your website should reflect your own design and not merely replicate this Site with your logo.
+Use of the Candle Brand Kit, HTML and/or CSS code does not grant you any right to use the trademarks, trade names, service marks, or trade dress of the Candle Foundation or AP Reserve, if applicable.

 ###  Restrictions
 You are expressly restricted from all of the following: